Isabella of Aragon, Duchess of Milan: First years in Milan

 Soon after the wedding, the spouses moved against their will to Pavia, where Gian Galeazzo's uncle and Regent Ludovico Sforza prepared their seat.
 Isabella's relationship with her uncle was not going well.
 The Duchess, on the other hand, had a great liking for Ludovico's lover, Cecilia Gallerani.
 Isabella's marriage was also unsuccessful at first.
 After the wedding, Gian Galeazzo did not intend to consummate the union.
 In April 1490, reports of Isabella's continuing virginity even reached the Hungarian court to her aunt, Queen consort Beatrice of Aragon.
 After almost thirteen months, Gian Galeazzo began sexual relations with his wife, and Isabella became pregnant in May 1490.
-On 30 January 1491, during the wedding celebrations of Ludovico Sforza and Beatrice d'Este, Isabella gave birth to a son, named Francesco Maria in honor of both hers and her husband's grandfather Francesco I Sforza.
-This worried Ludovico, since the birth of the heir could made Gian Galeazzo and Isabella as potential figureheads for opposition to his position as Regent, which he was unwilling to reliquish.
+On 30 January 1491, during the wedding celebrations of Ludovico Sforza and Beatrice d'Este, Isabella gave birth to a son, named Francesco Maria in honour of both hers and her husband's grandfather Francesco I Sforza.
+This worried Ludovico, since the birth of the heir could made Gian Galeazzo and Isabella as potential figureheads for opposition to his position as Regent, which he was unwilling to relinquish.
 In order to weaken any coup attempts made by Isabella and her husband, Ludovico had her Neapolitan retinue returned home and restricted the young Duchess from appointing and rewarding followers.

-Despite the initial good understanding between Isabella and Beatrice, soon arosed serious disputes over precedence: despite being the Duchess consort and thus the highest ranking woman at the Milanese court, Isabella was displaced by Ludovico's wife: Leonardo da Vinci was active in creating pageants and decorations in honour of Beatrice, and she was even given a political role, acting as ducal ambassador to Venice in 1493.
+Despite the initial good understanding between Isabella and Beatrice, soon aroused serious disputes over precedence: despite being the Duchess consort and thus the highest ranking woman at the Milanese court, Isabella was displaced by Ludovico's wife: Leonardo da Vinci was active in creating pageants and decorations in honour of Beatrice, and she was even given a political role, acting as ducal ambassador to Venice in 1493.
 In contrast, Isabella and her growing family were starved of household funds and she was forced to make petitions for allowance increases.
 It is of little surprise that she wrote to her father, asking him to intervene on her behalf.
 Ludovico used the Neapolitan connection to his advantage, portraying Isabella as working in the interests of her Neapolitan family or indeed in her own desire to dominate her husband and obtain power in Milan.

 Over time, the conflict between Isabella and Ludovico, fueled by Beatrice d'Este, intensified.
 The Regent gave Isabella a gloomy and insecure chamber intended to discourage her from staying in Milan.
 He also took on the responsibility of educating Francesco Maria, isolating him from his parents.
 When attempts to talk with Ludovico did not help, Isabella made efforts to get closer to the Regent's wife, her cousin and childhood friend Beatrice, who in exchange for her help urged Isabella to remove from the court Ludovico's mistress, Cecilia Gallerani.